D3vil-Design/Kraken-Stepper/README.md

 ## The long awated Monstor ....
-The Kraken by Omranello
+The Kraken by Omranello [ LDO 3004 ] Stepper motor

 Welcome to the official repository for the **Kraken Motor** – a high-torque, powerful, and audibly impressive motor designed for a wide range of applications. and not for the fain of heart.

 ## Features